The Game by Jack Stone

 “You’re doing better at that than I had expected after your multiple visits to my office in September.”

-“You were a good influence on Tim and me,” my good manners took over.
+“You were a good influence on Tim and me,” my good manners take over.

 “About Tim, why is he taking 24 credits this semester?
 At this rate he’ll graduate in two years.”